wordsum/wordsum-python/README.md

 It is also to be the python implementation of wordsum-java

-## Use Cases Being Developed:
+## Models Being Developed:
+1. Using word2vec to model plot.

-1. Using a CNN to classify dialog of a character modeled by wordsum.
+2. Using a CNN to classify dialog of a character modeled by wordsum.

-2. Using word2vec to plot story plot.
+3. Using an LSTM to model syntax (so one could train and create the regex to parse text for wordsum text model).

 ## Tools:
-Python3 3.5
+Python3 3.6.1

 TensorFlow 1.3